MatejKafka/SpawnCamper/README.md

 The took works by first spawning a named pipe server (written in C#) and then running the top-level process with an injected [Detours](https://github.com/microsoft/Detours/) hook.
 The hook connects to the server and dumps information from hooked Win32 functions and replicates itself into child processes by hooking `CreateProcess`.

+---

+**Disclaimer:** The hook itself (the C++ part) and the parser on the server side were written by hand, and should be pretty solid.
+The GUI was vibecoded with a somewhat minimal understanding of the WPF implementation, since I don't really enjoy implementing UIs – it seems to work, but it's fairly plausible that it'll fall apart at the first edge case.

+---

 ![Screenshot of SpawnCamper](./screenshot.png)

 ## Usage